OWASP/www-project-mobile-top-10/2023-risks/M6: Draft-Insufficient-Input-Output-Validation.md

 **Exploitability HIGH**

-Insufficient input/output validation exposes our application to critical attack vectors, including SQL injection, XSS, command injection, path traversal, HTML injection, and remote file inclusion.
-These vulnerabilities can lead to unauthorized access, data manipulation, code execution, and compromise of the entire system.
+Insufficient input/output validation exposes our application to critical attack vectors, including SQL injection, XSS, command injection and path traversal.
+These vulnerabilities can lead to unauthorized access, data manipulation, code execution, and compromise of the entire backend system.

 # Security Weakness